Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/gradients_and_initialization.md

 ## Parameter Initialization
 Not choosing sensible parameters can cause the pre-activations to get infinitely small or infinitely big, causing either the vanishing gradient problem (computed gradients are too small) or the exploding gradient problem (computed gradients are too big) which are not ideal for training

-Therefore, we need to ensure that the variance between the chosen parameters isn’t too big or too small in order to avoid the gradient problems, use the equation:
+Therefore, we need to ensure that the variance between the chosen parameters isn’t too big or too small in order to avoid the gradient problems, use the following equation to compute the ideal variance between the chosen parameters:

-    - variance^2 = 2/Dh (where Dh= dimensions of original layer)
+- Variance^2 = 2/Dh (where Dh= dimensions of original layer)

-In order to compute the ideal variance between the chosen parameters

 If there are a different number of hidden units in each hidden layer, use the equation:

-    - variance^2 = 4/(Dh + Dh’) (where Dh and Dh’ is the dimensions of the two layers)
+- Variance^2 = 4/(Dh + Dh’) (where Dh and Dh’ is the dimensions of the two layers)